brunopamplona/AbilifyRestAPIWithSpringBoot/README.md

 + Escalability -> It is service oriented so it scales vertically by functionality volume usage;

-+ Maintainability -> Compliant with SOLID Development practices and code using design patterns and OOP;
++ Maintainability -> Domain Driven Design, Compliant with SOLID development practices and code, Using Design Patterns and OOP;

 + Flexibility -> Designed for multiple frontend devices and operating systems implementation (Mobile, Notebook, Desktop, Windoes, Android, IOS);